The Story Behind the Curtain: A Case Study in Strategically Planning Communication

 The initial news reports about The Panama Papers, published around the world on Sunday, April 3, 2016, have already led to the Icelandic Prime Minister’s resignation and implications against dozens of heads of state, politicians and celebrities from around the world, including King Salman of Saudi Arabia, Ukrainian President Petro Poroshenko, Chinese President Xi’s close family, British Prime Minister David Cameron’s father, and close associates of Russian President Vladimir Putin.[v]

-The information from The Panama Papers, and the consequences to those named within them, will continue to be reported on for some time as journalists continue to comb through the leaked data.
+The information from The Panama Papers, and the consequences to those named within them, will continue to be reported on for some time as journalists comb through the leaked data.
 However, the actual information uncovered in The Panama Papers and its implications are not the subject of this blog.
 Rather, what I will examine here is how such a large and diverse group of reporters from around the world tackled this investigation and collaborated together to report on the largest leak in history.

-How hundreds of journalists from news organizations from across the globe, in a normally competitive industry, come together for the biggest media collaboration in history?
+How did hundreds of journalists from news organizations from across the globe, in a normally competitive industry, come together for the biggest media collaboration in history?
 It was all strategically planned.
 Let’s start at the beginning…

 It began with the initial exchange between John Doe and Obermayer via encrypted message.
 Obermayer asked, “How much data are we talking about?”
 John Doe responded, “More than you have ever seen.”[vi]